Official Languages Of Spain

 Unofficial regional languages include Cantabrian (an Astur-Leonese dialect), Extremaduran (spoken in the autonomous region of Extremadura), Judaeo-Spanish (spoken by Sephardic Jews who were expelled from Spain in 1492), Riffian Berber (spoken by Muslim immigrants from Morocco, Eonavian (spoken by 45,000 native speakers), Fala (spoken by 10,500 people), Portuguese, Iberian Romani (consists of Caló and Erromintxela), and the Gomeran whistled language (used to communicate across valleys in the Canary Islands).

 Approximately 6.1 million people in Spain were born in different countries.
 This number represents a little more than 13% of the population.
 The majority of these immigrants have come from the European Union, Latin America, Morocco, China, and Russia (to name a few).
 This has been reflected in the immigrant languages of the country which include: Latin American Spanish, Bulgarian, Ukrainian, Romanian, Arabic, English, German, French, Italian, Portuguese, Chinese, and Russian.

 Main Foreign Languages Of Spain

-Of the foreign languages spoken in Spain, 3 in particular, have a significant role in the society.
+Of the foreign languages spoken in Spain, three in particular have a significant role in Spanish society.
 The main foreign languages of Spain are English, French, and German.
 Approximately 27% of the population speaks English.
 Some English speakers are British-born, others use English for business transactions.
-French is spoken by 12% of the population, like English, this is a common business language.
+French is spoken by 12% of the population, and like English, this is a common business language.
 Additionally, it is also spoken by French-born individuals who currently number about 100,448.
-German is spoken by only 2% of the population
+German is spoken by only 2% of the population.